Jing1107/notes/noteJS.md

     return (items[middleIndex] != value) ? -1 : middleIndex;
 }

 19. There are two arrays with individual values, write a JavaScript program to compute the sum of each individual index value from the given arrays.
-Go to the editor
 Sample array :
 array1 = [1,0,2,3,4];
 array2 = [3,5,6,7,8,13];